CalPolySWIFT/HackPolyBoeing/README.md

 >A: These stickers are simply markers - they do not contain a QR code or anything of the like.

+Q: What software can we use to open the .stp file?

+>A: You can use https://viewer.autodesk.com/ to open and view the .stp files.
+This does not require you to download anything and is completely free.
+All you have to do is register for an account.

 **The following questions and answers are from the meeting with the Boeing Engineers on March 27, 2019.**

 Q: What kind of stickers are you guys using to mark the focal points on the parts?
 If they are something special, will competitors be given access to them before hand?